 With SEO, as I said earlier, a lot of businesses simply can’t compete because they aren’t investing enough time and resources.
 It’s the equivalent of running 25 miles per week and thinking you’re training hard.
 Without running more miles each week, the result is that you’ll hit what’s called “the wall” around mile 20 and you’ll be shuffling or walking or some combination of both for the next 6.2 miles.

-Same is true with SEO.
+The same is true with SEO.
 Without enough resources invested, you’ll hit “the wall” and never get on to the first page.

 Intuitively that makes sense, but the next logical question is, “Where should you invest your resources?”